p-adic Differential Operators on Automorphic Forms on Unitary Groups: Introduction

 The length of this paper is due to the fact that much of the ``background" material provided here is not recorded elsewhere but is necessary for the discussion in this paper.
 The details in the background sections should also serve as a reference for others.
 For example, our discussion of the Kodaira-Spencer morphism is more explicit than elsewhere in the literature and includes a discussion at the level of coordinates.
 To date, this does not appear elsewhere in the literature, but it is important for understanding the action of the differential operators at the level of coordinates (rather than just as abstract maps).
 Also, this paper provides a user's guide to $q$-expansions and the ``Mumford object," a generalization of the Tate curve to the higher dimensional setting.
-The prior literature (\cite{la}) on Mumford objects and algebraic $q$-expansions is at the level of existence statements.
-Since our intended applications, as well as other unrelated projects (\cite{SkUr})\smargin{Get a title from Chris.} require a more explicit description of the Mumford object, we provide one here.
-While it is in some ways simpler, the simplicity of the one-dimensional case (as discussed in \cite{kaCM} and \cite{ka2}) obscures the larger picture.
-In fact, many details of the one-dimensional case become more transparent in the arbitrary-dimensional situation.
+The prior literature \cite{la} on Mumford objects and algebraic $q$-expansions is at the level of existence statements.
+Since our intended applications require a more explicit description of the Mumford object, we provide one here.